flornkm/florians-site/content/feed/essentials.md

 date: 23 / 11 / 2023
 ---

-# Three things I use every day
+# Two things I use every day

 Sharing things that I commonly use in my everyday life.
 I want to set this in contrast to the listings other people are creating on their website, because I just take things with _real benefits_ for myself, not just things that _look fancy_.